-- 1. Foundations for Learning: Students will develop skills common to the liberal arts and sciences: research, analysis, reflection, and communication - 2.
-Breadth and depth of knowledge: Students will develop knowledge common to the liberal arts and sciences in the fields of arts, humanities, natural sciences, and social sciences.
-Students will also develop specialized knowledge and disciplinary expertise - 3.
-Faith knowledge & application: Students will develop informed and mature convictions about Christian faith and practice - 4.
-Specialized skills and scholarship: Students will become proficient in the scholarship of their discipline and demonstrate specialized skills needed to pursue a career and/or graduate school - 5.
-Self-Awareness: Students will gain awareness of identity, character, and vocational calling

-6. Social responsibility: Students will demonstrate a commitment to service, reconciliation, and justice, and respond effectively and ethically to the complexities of an increasingly diverse and interdependent world.
+- 1. Foundations for Learning: Students will develop skills common to the liberal arts and sciences: research, analysis, reflection, and communication. - 2.
+Breadth and Depth of Knowledge: Students will develop knowledge common to the liberal arts and sciences in the fields of arts, humanities, natural sciences, and social sciences.
+Students will also develop specialized knowledge and disciplinary expertise. - 3.
+Faith Knowledge & Application: Students will develop informed and mature convictions about Christian faith and practice. - 4.
+Specialized Skills and Scholarship: Students will become proficient in the scholarship of their discipline and demonstrate specialized skills needed to pursue a career and/or graduate school. - 5.
+Self-Awareness: Students will gain awareness of identity, character, and vocational calling. - 6.
+Social Responsibility: Students will demonstrate a commitment to service, reconciliation, and justice, and respond effectively and ethically to the complexities of an increasingly diverse and interdependent world.

-Upon completion of their degree, Messiah University graduate students will achieve the following Graduate Learning Outcomes (GLOs):
+Messiah University graduate students will achieve the following Graduate Learning Outcomes (GLOs):

-- 1. Exhibit mastery of specialized knowledge - 2.
-Perform scholarly activities informed by professional standards. - 3.
-Demonstrate mastery of competencies required in their field of study - 4.
-Articulate how Christian faith and principles inform their vocation - 5.
-Apply ethical principles relevant to their profession - 6.
-Demonstrate intercultural competence
+- 1. Specialized Knowledge: Exhibit mastery of specialized knowledge. - 2.
+Scholarly Activities: Perform scholarly activities informed by professional standards. - 3.
+Competencies: Demonstrate mastery of competencies required in their field of study. - 4.
+Christian Faith and Principles: Articulate how Christian faith and principles inform their vocation. - 5.
+Ethical Principles: Apply ethical principles relevant to their profession. - 6.
+Intercultural Competence: Demonstrate intercultural competence.